Documentation forSQL Sentry

 Select a Trace Event Wait (ms) link to open the Trace Event Waits chart for your selection.

-The Trace Event Waits chart displays detailed information about the recorded Trace Event Wait including the Wait Type(s) Wait %, and duration in milliseconds (ms).
+The Trace Event Waits chart displays detailed information about the recorded Trace Event Wait including the text data, duration, waits (ms), reads, and writes.

 Trace Event Filtering